By Christina Keim for Premier Equestrian

 Adding water to footing not only decreases dust, it actually improves equine biomechanics.
 This isn’t a case of, “If a little is good, then more must be better”—getting just the right ratio of water to footing is somewhat of an art form.

 The most basic approach is to add a sprinkler system to your arena; for a more sophisticated treatment, consider investing in a water trailer.
-Premier Equestrian will soon debut a 500-gallon unit that can be attached to a large UTV, truck, or tractor and towed around your arena space.
-If you really want to go high end, consider installing Premier Equestrian’s Arion Ebb & Flow System, which stores a reservoir of water beneath the riding surface, releasing moisture as needed from below.
+Premier Equestrian recently launched a 500-gallon Water Wagon that can be attached to a large UTV, truck, or tractor and towed around your arena space.
+If you really want to go high end, consider installing Premier Equestrian’s Arion Smart Arena Ebb & Flow System, which stores a reservoir of water beneath the riding surface, releasing moisture as needed from below.

 Once you have added moisture to your footing, the challenge is keeping it there.
 Additives can help to retain moisture and provide stability to the surface at the same time.
 Magnesium chloride is a salt that draws moisture from the air and into the footing; it works best in humid climates and indoor arenas, as rain can wash it away.
 Premier Equestrian sells two additives—Hydro-Keep and Slow Dust—which use polyacrylamides (the same polymer used in a diaper) to collect moisture and retain it within the footing.